ml27299/lit-cli/README.md

 Ex. `lit touch ./src/some/path/newfile.txt`

-If lit.link.json was configured to something like this
+If .litconfig was configured to something like this
 ```toml
 [link "some-descriptor"]
     dest = "src/some/path"